quicwg/base-drafts/draft-ietf-quic-transport.md

 Strategies and implications of the frequency of generating acknowledgments are discussed in more detail in {{QUIC-RECOVERY}}.

 ## Packet Size

 The QUIC packet size includes the QUIC header and integrity check, but not the UDP or IP header.

-Clients MUST ensure that any Initial packet it sends has a QUIC packet size of least 1200 octets.
+Clients MUST pad any Initial packet it sends to have a QUIC packet size of at least 1200 octets.
+Sending an Initial packet of this size ensures that the network path supports a reasonably sized packet, and helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address.

-An Initial packet MUST be padded to at least 1200 octets unless the client knows that the Path Maximum Transmission Unit (PMTU) supports the size that it chooses.
-Sending an Initial packet of this size ensures that the network path supports an MTU of this size and helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address.
+An Initial packet MAY exceed 1200 octets if the client knows that the Path Maximum Transmission Unit (PMTU) supports the size that it chooses.

-A server MUST NOT allow receipt of a packet that is smaller than 1200 octets to start a new connection.
+A server MAY send a CONNECTION_CLOSE frame with error code PROTOCOL_VIOLATION in response to an Initial packet smaller than 1200 octets.
+It MUST NOT send any other frame type in response, or otherwise behave as if any part of the offending packet was processed as valid.

 ## Path Maximum Transmission Unit